Last updated: July 4th, 2022

 On termination of the provision of personal data processing services, the data processor shall be under obligation to delete all personal data processed on behalf of the data controller and certify to the data controller that it has done so unless Union or Member State law requires storage of the personal data.

 The data processor shall make available to the data controller all information necessary to demonstrate compliance with the obligations laid down in Article 28 and the Clauses and allow for and contribute to audits, including inspections, conducted by the data controller or another auditor mandated by the data controller.
-The data controller and data processor agree on the procedures for audit and inspections as stated in appendices C.7 and C.8, with the inspection report obtained by the data processor from external auditors to verify the adequacy of its security measures.

 This audit: